 Before you call an exorcist, relax, we’re not talking about anything paranormal.
 The pale, gooey substance is not an invader from the unknown.
-Rather, it is a bio-film or organic matter, consisting primarily of bacteria.
+Rather, it’s bio-film or organic matter.
 Studies have shown that white slime is not algae, and only a small percentage of it is made up of fungi.
 Actually, the colorless gunk forms around a colony of bacteria, protecting it as it grows.
 But why would bacteria grow like this in your air handler?

 For reasons yet unknown, white slime affects some HVAC systems and not others.
 There does not seem to be a verifiable link between specific products or system configurations.
 The only known influencing factors are environmental.

 What problems can white slime cause?

 Aside from its revolting appearance, the white slime is not harmful—at first.
 However, if left unchecked, the slime can cause a blockage in your air conditioner’s drain line.
 A clogged drain line prevents the moisture in the drain pan from leaving your home.
 Instead, it accumulates and eventually overflows.

 Some AC systems will shut down automatically before the drain pan spills over.
 So, you may notice that your AC stops cooling, and your thermostat may display an error message.
 In other systems, there may be no warning.
 The overflowing drain pan will cause water damage which can lead to mold growth.
 Standing water near your AC unit, or a musty smell coming from your vents, may be your first signal that something is wrong.

 Of course, you want to prevent white slime from forming in the first place.
 But if you already have a slime problem, your AC is going to need a thorough cleaning.

 - Call your HVAC technician.
 At Kobie Complete, our service technicians have the training and equipment to deal with white slime.